viptomsu/complete-react-developer-ztm/ReactKeyConcepts.md

 Dom manipulation is one of the biggest performance bottlenecks -> React takes care of this

-Declarative: this is what the state of the page, the difference is all the states are accounted in one place (one big Js object)
+Declarative: this is what the state of the page, the difference is all the states are accounted in one place (one big JS object)

 ## 2.Build websites like lego blocks